-The EBS measurement basis for financial investments is fair value, on initial recognition and subsequently, with changes in fair value recognised in other comprehensive income.
+The EBS measurement basis for quoted investments is fair value, on initial recognition and subsequently, with changes in fair value recognised in other comprehensive income.
 This measurement basis is consistent with the Company's investment and risk management strategy to manage its financial investments on a fair value basis.
-All RGBM's unconsolidated investments are pledged as collateral security.